Skip to main content

 app.kubernetes.io/name: sshd

-The complete DNS name for the Service is automatically constructed using the organization's Org ID plus the cluster name in this format:
+The FQDN for the Service is constructed from the hostname, the organization's Org ID, and the cluster name, using the following pattern:

 For example, assuming the following: